 “Watch out!”
 I yell as a friend nearly walks out into traffic, eyes focused on his cell phone.
 You may have noticed more people walking around in this condition – passively enjoying summer and the outdoors and fully engrossed in their cell phones.

 Ask any of them what they’re doing.
 Their answer: “Catching ‘em all” by playing Pokémon Go.
-According to SurveyMonkey, Pokémon Go is the largest mobile game in US history with 21 million daily active users, beating Candy Crush Saga’s popularity (which peaked at 20 million).
+According to a 2016 SurveyMonkey, Pokémon Go is the largest mobile game in US history with 21 million daily active users, beating Candy Crush Saga’s popularity (which peaked at 20 million).

 I grew up in the 90’s with a little brother.
 Pokemon, as a cartoon show and trading card game, was all the rage in my house.
 Now, that nostalgia has obviously returned with a vengeance for people my age and has captured the attention of the younger generation.

 In Pokémon Go, you are a trainer tasked with catching cartoon monsters (Pokémon) with a flick of your finger, using them to fight battles at “gyms” and collecting special items as you walk around.
 Parks, landmarks and other public places serve as locations to find and battle Pokémon - think of it as Google Maps “gamified”.

 So here’s the Poké-conundrum especially for parents.
 On the one hand, Pokémon Go is being touted as an “unintentional” health app.
 It gets people out of the house and exercising by walking certain distances to complete tasks like hatching eggs and finding new Pokémon.
 Plus, there’s the added bonus of exploration - players are trekking to new places in their neighborhood they might never see and are learning more about where they live.